Sujan167/Xero_OAuth/README.md

 # FastAPI Xero Integration

-This project is a FastAPI application that integrates with Xero's OAuth2 authentication and API to manage accounts.
+This project is a FastAPI application that integrates with Xero's OAuth2 authentication and API interaction.

 ## Setup